ohmybash/oh-my-bash/aliases/debian.aliases.md

 # Aliases `debian`

-Shorted aliases for most used Debian specific commands.
+Shorter aliases for most used Debian specific commands.
 To activate it, add `debian` to `aliases=(...)` in your `.bashrc` file:

 ```bash